 GeneCards Summary for TRPV2 Gene

 TRPV2 (Transient Receptor Potential Cation Channel Subfamily V Member 2) is a Protein Coding gene.
 Diseases associated with TRPV2 include Retina Lymphoma and Dentin Sensitivity.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
-GO annotations related to this gene include ion channel activity and cation channel activity.
+Among its related pathways are TRP channels and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and cation channel activity.
 An important paralog of this gene is TRPV1.